parvejhossain55/edulms-frontend/README.md

 ## Getting Started

-This fronend is for Ostad Lms
+This fronend is for Lead Edu Care Lms
 Thanks